A method for optically trapping nanospheres at micron range from a tilted mirror

 Our approach offers several distinct advantages.
 Firstly, when tightly focused beams cross at an angle, only a finite number of potential wells form in the overlapping region, reducing complexity and enabling controlled trapping.
 In addition, the trapping frequency and position of the potential wells can be tuned by adjusting the polarization, incidence angle and relative position between focus and particle.
 Thirdly, particles can be deterministically placed into the nearest potential well via linear or parametric heating or by increasing the incidence angle to allow only a single stable minimum.

-Finally, we have demonstrated the ability to stably trap and parametrically feedback-cool all three degrees of freedom of a silica spheres located in the first and second antinodes from a reflective surface.
+Finally, we have demonstrated the ability to stably trap and cool $170$ nm silica spheres at (sub-)micron range from a tilted metallic surface using two distinct methods.
+It has been shown that the particles do not need to be neutral in order to be stably trapped near the surface, and it is additionally possible to utilize the charge for feedback cooling.
 In future work, we aim to extend trapping capabilities to fully cryogenic environments and explore direct trapping at thin membranes, enabling novel surface interaction studies.
-Our results open new opportunities for precision force measurements at sub-micron distances.
+We also note that our apparatus is compatible with optical linear feedback cooling \cite{GeraciZepto}.
+Our results open new opportunities for precision force measurements at sub-micron distances with neutral and charged particles.
 This platform could be useful for tests of non-Newtonian gravity, short-range fifth forces, and experimental studies of out-of-equilibrium Casimir-Polder forces.
+Additionally, by trapping a charged particle near the tilted surface, this could enable surface potentiometry.
 Furthermore, if equipped with suitable scanning capabilities, it offers a robust setup for ultra-sensitive opto-levitated surface microscopy.